Mini-ghost/vorms/docs/api/use-field-array.md

   }
   ```

-`useFieldArray` automatically generates a unique identifier named `key` which is used for key prop.
+`useFieldArray` automatically generates an unique identifier named `key` which is used for key prop.
 For more information why this is required: [Maintaining State with key](https://vuejs.org/guide/essentials/list.html#maintaining-state-with-key)

-The `field.key` must be added as the component key to prevent re-renders breaking the fields.
+The `field.key` must be added as the key of component to prevent the field from being broken by re-rendering.

 ```vue
 <template>